Deer Squad

-Deer Squad (无敌鹿战队 (Wúdí Lù Zhànduì)) is a Chinese computer-animated children's television series produced by iQIYI in Beijing.
+Deer Squad (无敌鹿战队 (Wúdí Lù Zhànduì)) is a Chinese animated children's television series produced by iQIYI in Beijing.
 The show started out as a series of shorts on China Central Television.
 The first episode of the full series premiered on iQIYI's video platform on July 15, 2020.
 The series is about four deer characters (Kai, Lola, Rammy, and Bobbi).
 The show made its premiere in the US on January 25, 2021.

 The show was first announced under the title Deer Run.
 Nickelodeon has overseas broadcasting rights to the show.
 The second season was released on January 14, 2022.

-On September 20, 2022, iQIYI has announced that a third season will be released on the second quarter of 2023.
+On September 20, 2022, iQIYI has announced that a third season will be released in the second quarter of 2023.
+The third season released on August 4, 2023.

+On July 5, 2024, Dave McRae revealed on his X (Twitter) and Facebook accounts that a fourth season is in production.
+On May 7, 2025, it was confirmed the season will release around November.
+The fourth season was released on November 7, 2025.

 According to Xiaoxuan Yang, vice president of iQIYI, Deer Squad ranked in the top five children's shows launched on the iQIYI service in 2020.

 Premise

 Kai, Lola, Rammy, and Bobbi are anthropomorphic four deer friends who reside in a boat-shaped home in the forest.
 The forest where their home is also has a park where people from a nearby city hang out.
 Whenever there is trouble in the forest or city, the deer friends, when within proximity of each other, can go into superhero mode, and use their powers to save the day.